GSA/open-gsa-redesign/README.md

 # Open GSA Redesign

-Open.gsa.gov is the current developer portal for all data, APIs, and code open to the public.
+Open.gsa.gov is the current developer portal for all GSA data, APIs, and code open to the public.
 This repo is where we will be managing development of the redesign of this portal.

 This particular site is made for use with the [Federalist](https://github.com/18f/federalist) in mind.